chrisp986/go-stagecoach/README.md

 ## Dependencies

-SQLite - Stores events and mail addresses
+- SQLite - As data storage
-SQLX - Addition to the database/sql package
+- SQLX - Addition to the standard database/sql package
-Gin - Implementation of REST API
+- Gin - Implementation of REST API and webservice
+- Simple Mail - Sending mails